guitarrapc/githubactions-lab/README.md

 Write script is better than directly write on the step, so that we can reuse same execution from other workflows or jobs.

-* ✔️: GitHub Actions can reuse yaml and via Reusable workflow or Composite Actions.
+* ✔️: GitHub Actions can reuse yaml via `Reusable workflow`, `Composite Actions` and `Organization workflow`.
-* ✔️: CircleCI can reuse job and also anchor is useul.
+* ✔️: CircleCI can reuse job, and also `YAML anchor` is useul.
 * ✔️: Azure Pipeline has template to refer stage, job and step from other yaml.
-* ⚠️: Jenkins has pipeline and could refer other pipeline.
-However a lot case would be define job step in script and reuse script.
-Reusing pipeline in Jenkins easily make it complex than other CI.
+* ⚠️: Jenkins pipeline could refer other pipeline.
+However a lot case you would prefer define job step in script and reuse it.
+Reusing pipeline  easily make it complex with Jenkins.

 ## Set Environment variables